indievox-inc/TabBarSplitViewController/README.md

 ## How to Use

-### Import TabBarSplitViewController
+Init TabBarSplitViewController and set it as windows's rootViewController.

-Init TabBarSplitViewController and set as windows's rootViewController.
+### Import TabBarSplitViewController Framework

 For Swift projects, `import TabBarSplitViewController` before using it.
 See [Example](https://github.com/indievox-inc/TabBarSplitViewController/tree/master/Example/TabBarSplitViewControllerDemo).